simple-frontend-dev/automated-end-to-end-tests-example/README.md

   },
 ```

-We also set `x-vercel-set-bypass-cookie` to true so the header value is also sent on subsequent requests should we need it.
-[Read more](https://vercel.com/docs/security/deployment-protection/methods-to-bypass-deployment-protection/protection-bypass-automation)
+Also set `x-vercel-set-bypass-cookie` to true so the header value is also sent on subsequent requests should we need it.
+Read more about Protection Bypass for Automation on [Vercel](https://vercel.com/docs/security/deployment-protection/methods-to-bypass-deployment-protection/protection-bypass-automation)

 5. Test everything